Fox Glacier drone survey completed

 "It's allowed our engineering experts to be working with the alpine cliff rescue teams and police on appropriate ways to access and secure the wreckage for the work that's ahead."

 The seven people on board the flight were: Andrew Virco, 50, and Katharine Walker, 51, from Cambridge, England; Nigel Edwin Charlton, 66, and Cynthia Charlton, 70, of Hampshire, England; Sovannmony Leang, 27, and Josephine Gibson, 29, of New South Wales, Australia; and New Zealand pilot Mitch Gameren.

-Next story in National: Why COP21 musn't go down in flames
+Next story in New Zealand: Why COP21 musn't go down in flames

 Copyright © 2015, Radio New Zealand